Annual Technical Report 2005 on Patent Information Activities submitted by Romania (SCIT/ATR/PI/2005/RO)

 VII.
 Matters concerning mutual exchange of patent documentation and information

-OSIM exchanges, on bilateral basis, Official Bulletins and patent descriptions (on paper and/or CDROM), as well as the Romanian Revue of Industrial Property with 44 other industrial property offices.
+OSIM exchanges, on bilateral basis, Official Gazettes and patent descriptions (on paper and/or CDROM) with 44 other industrial property offices.

 VIII.
 Other relevant matters concerning education and training in, and promotion of, the use of patent information, including technical assistance to developing countries